manuvazquez/gift-wrapper/README.md

 - the latex support is very basic

 - one is in for troubles if embedding URLs pointing to `.svg` or `.tex` files since the file part will, most likely, be parsed and replaced

+## See also

+If you are comfortable with Python and [Jupyter](https://jupyter.org/) notebooks, you might also be interested in [py2gift](https://github.com/manuvazquez/py2gift).